Rise of Dravidian parties to power in Tamil Nadu: Dravida Munnetra Kazhagam

 When the fourth General Elections (1967) were announced in India, the nation was in a severe state of crisis, both politically and economically.
 Some, according to reports, suggested that the election be postponed or even abandoned.
 The Times (London) had referred to the election as "the fourth – and surely last – general election".
 Although the political elite would counter the critics by calling it the "first true general elections that India witnessed", the wheel of fortune in the political scenario in India was rapidly changing.
 It can be noted that the DMK was one of the two parties (the other being the Muslim League) to win all the seats it contested in the national elections, winning 25 of 25 (the Muslim League won 3 of 3) and emerged as the third major opposition party in the Indian Parliament.
 Kamaraj, who was the President of the Congress party then, himself lost to a little known "student leader" in his home constituency.
 The DMK had garnered more than 6 million votes in the state assembly, winning 138 out of 173 seats it contested.
 The electoral victory in 1967 is also attributed to an electoral fusion among the non-Congress parties to avoid a split in the opposition votes.
 Rajagopalachari, a former senior leader of the Congress party, had by then left the Congress and launched the right-wing Swatantra Party.
 He played a vital role in bringing about the electoral fusion among the opposition parties to align themselves against the Congress.

 All India Anna Dravida Munnetra Kazhagam

-M. G. Ramachandran the then treasurer of the DMK, formed his splinter party All India Anna Dravida Munnetra Kazhagam on 17 October 1972 after a personal feud with the then DMK president M. Karunanidhi.
-His AIADMK, as another Dravidian party, would take charge of the government after winning state elections in 1977.
-Since then either AIADMK or DMK formed the government in Tamil Nadu.
+The All India Anna Dravida Munnetra Kazhagam is an Indian regional political party with great influence in the state of Tamil Nadu and the union territory of Puducherry.
+It is a Dravidian party founded by the former chief minister of Tamil Nadu M. G. Ramachandran (M.G.R.) at Madurai on 17 October 1972 as a breakaway faction from the Dravida Munnetra Kazhagam after M. Karunanidhi expelled him from the party for demanding an account as the party treasurer.
+The party is adhering to the policy of socialism and secularism based on the principles of C. N. Annadurai (Anna) collectively coined as Annaism by M.G.R.